m5c/EthereumGuide/README.md

 A smart contract is a program that resides in the ethereum blockchain.
 Ethereum provides strong guarantees for its integrity and we can therfore trust the correctness of generated outputs.

-*Note: "Correctness" applies from a security point of view, here.
+ > *"Correctness" applies from a security point of view, here.
 We stipulate that computed outputs correlate to deposited code.
 But semantically a smart contract is still prone to errors.*

 *More information and code examples [here](https://web3j.readthedocs.io/en/latest/smart_contracts.html)*